Birdkill - The Original Short Story

 It sheds like the lifting of stone weights pressing the life from me and the urge to dash to my death, I was certain at that point I was being invited to be another sparrow, evaporated as the boy turned and fled with the others into the far woodland.
 I slid down the trunk, spent, its roughness scraping my back.
 I sat in the wet leaves, tears running down my cheeks and bewildered Bill licking at my face.

-The original cover of Birdkill was based on this image of a dead Fox Sparrow I got from Mary Jo Hoffman whose STILL Blog features stunning images of the nature she finds around her each day.
+The original cover of Birdkill was based on this image of a dead Fox Sparrow I bought from Mary Jo Hoffman whose STILL Blog features stunning images of the nature she finds around her each day.
 She’s gone and published a book of images from that blog, which I do most heartily commend…